jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/CompilingAvisynthPlugins.rst

 -   Go to menu Build -> Configuration Manager, Set active solution configuration to Release (or Debug if you want firsly debug it).
 -   Make some changes (edit) of source codes to implement your algorithm.
-    See `SimpleSample`_ or some other open source plugin source code and Avisynth `Filter SDK`_ for details.
+    See :doc:`SimpleSample <SimpleSample>` or some other open source plugin source code and Avisynth :doc:`FilterSDK <FilterSDK>` for details.
 -   Go to Build -> Build Solution (F7) to compile and create plugin SimpleSample.dll